Aikohh/aikohh.github.io/source/pa-customization.md

 # Tech Arts Customization

-Tech Arts Customizations allow enhancing a certain aspect of a [Photon Art](#photon-arts) usually in exchange for increased PP cost and/or decreased potency.

-It is to be noted that customization levels only affect the PP cost, with higher levels decreasing the increased PP cost to a measily 5% at the maximum level of 10.
-Since Waker has an abundance of PP regeneration thanks to [Treble Clef Ingition](#treble-clef-ignition), [Familiar Harmony](#familiar-harmony), and [counter attacks](#counters) the increased PP costs of customizations are mostly negligible especially at maximum level.
-For the best value out of your resources, you may consider leveling each customization to level 5 to start with (for 10% increased PP cost), and then work towards getting them to level 10 later.
+Tech Arts Customizations allow enhancing a certain aspect of a [Photon Art](#photon-arts) in exchange for some detriment such as increased PP cost.
+For the best value out of your resources, you should level customizations to level 5 and then work towards getting them to level 10 later.

-The customizations below will only list their stats at the maximum level.
-Lower levels will just have higher PP costs (20% at level 1).
+For brevity, the customizations below will only list their stats at the maximum level.

 ## Wulfen Raid